Supabase

 Builders who want Postgres power plus auth, storage, and policies in one platform.

 These are two of the fastest ways to bolt a real backend onto an AI-built app, but they optimize for different futures.
-Supabase is usually the better default for SQL-first web apps.
-Firebase is still brutally effective when speed, mobile support, and Google-flavored app tooling matter most.
+Supabase is usually the cleaner default for SQL-first web apps.
+Firebase is still brutally effective when mobile support, post-launch tooling, and the wider Google app ecosystem matter most—and it now has a real Postgres path through SQL Connect.

 Builders who want Postgres power plus auth, storage, and policies in one platform.

-Builders who want the fastest path from idea to working app with backend services already attached.
+Builders who want the fastest path from idea to working app with backend services, mobile/web product tooling, and increasingly agent-friendly Firebase context already attached.

 Quick decisions